-It’s been a year now since the launch of the Oculus and the HTC Vive, and the VR-hype-train seems to only be accelerating in 2017.
+It’s been a few years now since the launch of the Oculus and the HTC Vive, and the VR-hype-train seems to only be accelerating this.
 It almost stands to reason to assume that gaming and entertainment are still the two primary content drivers behind the technology, yet other areas and industries of our day-to-day life seems to have gradually built up courage and taken a look at what made VR appetizing, and then applied it to their own fields of work.
 We’ve seen educational content for schools, commercial examples engaging consumers and yes – even medical virtual reality, which we will be discussing today.

-Virtual Reality (VR) Pain Relief UCSF Benioff Childrens Hospital Oakland
+Virtual Reality (VR) Pain Relief UCSF Benioff Children’s Hospital Oakland

-First up we have KindVR, a California-based research-company whose medical virtual reality mission is to help patients mitigate pain and stress through the use of custom built VR software for specific medical procedures and conditions.
+First up we have KindVR, a California-based research-company whose medical virtual reality mission is to help patients mitigate pain and stress through the use of custom-built VR software for specific medical procedures and conditions.
 The team has since its launch been partnering with hospitals not only in America, but Canada as well.
 A case study is briefly available for us all to see, as the UCSF Benioff Children’s Hospital in Oakland launched a video recently.
 In the video (available right above) the team presents just how they utilize VR to help patients with Sickle Cell Disease remove focus from their pain and make life a little easier, if only for a brief moment of time.

 Medical Field: Pain Relief